 Druids, Roundhuts and Smithies | The Iron Age 800 BCE – CE 300

-In Saxon states Catholicism prevailed, having been adopted by the Saxons in the 590s to give themselves some Euro-respectability.
-Christianity in Britain came under its aegis around 664 following the Synod of Whitby, the Celtic church dwindling thereafter.
+In Saxon states Catholicism prevailed, having been adopted by the Saxons in the 590s to give themselves some respectability.
+Christ-ianity in Britain came under its aegis around 664 following the Synod of Whitby, the Celtic church dwindling thereafter.
 The Roman Church was the EU of the time and affiliate states were independent but subsidiary to it.

-Early British Christianity was closer to nature than Catholicism, surviving in Cornwall and the Celtic Fringe through to Norman times.
-Early medieval wandering saints or Culdees stimulated a cultural revival in the 400s and 500s, lasting up to around CE 1000.
-Often called the Dark Age, for Celtic peoples this was relatively a light-filled age.
+Early British Christianity was closer to nature than Catholicism, surviving in the Celtic Fringe through to Norman times.
+Early medieval wandering saints or Culdees stimulated a cultural revival in the 400s and 500s, lasting up to CE 1000.
+Often called the Dark Age, for Celtic peoples this was an Age of Light.
 Many Culdees came from elsewhere, finding a home in Cornwall, following vows of voluntary exile – a leftover tradition of Bronze Age druids.

-Celtic culture had two heydays: one preceding the Roman period and the other following it.
-Then came the Arthurian period around CE 500 – a time when the Britons were re-establishing themselves after the Roman occupation, while also being under threat from incoming Angles, Saxons and Jutes.
-Whatever the veracity of the Arthurian legends, telling of the conundrums faced by Merlin, Arthur and other knightly characters, they symbolised a crucial post-Roman recovery of identity for the Britons, a process sharpened by the need to resist an increasing Germanic influx.
-Certainly, something was afoot during the Arthurian period and the British delayed the Saxon advance, yet their great war leaders were only vaguely documented.
+Celtic culture had two heydays: one preceding the Romans and the other following them.
+During the Arthurian period around CE 500 the Britons re-established themselves after the Roman occupation, also being under threat from incoming Angles, Saxons and Jutes.
+Whatever the veracity of the Arthurian legends, telling of the conundrums faced by Merlin, Arthur and other knightly and court characters, they symbolised a crucial post-Roman recovery of identity for the Britons, a process sharpened by the need to resist an increasing Germanic influx – another Brexit moment.
+Certainly, during the Arthurian period the British delayed the Saxon advance, yet their war leaders were only vaguely documented.

-While the Saxons came as far as Exeter in the 500s, only in the 900s, in the time of Athelstan, did they reach the river Tamar, taking over and anglicising Devon.
+While the Saxons came as far as Exeter in the 500s, only in the 900s, in the time of Athelstan, did they take over and anglicise Devon to reach the river Tamar.
 The cultural cleansing of Somerset and Devon was surprisingly rigorous – the genetics and social patterns of Devonians and Cornish are now markedly different.
-The sundered Welsh and Cornish developed as separate cultures, and their languages, already separate dialects, drifted apart.
+The sundered Welsh and Cornish developed as separated cultures, and their languages, already separate dialects, drifted further apart.

 A collection of literature from primary sources telling the early history of Britain.
 See www.edwinhopper.com/Mater%20of%20Britain.pdf